OpenNMT/CTranslate2/docs/environment_variables.md

 See the description of each parameter in the [allocator implementation](https://github.com/NVIDIA/cub/blob/main/cub/util_allocator.cuh).

+## `CT2_MPS_MAX_COMPUTE_OPS`

+Set the maximum number of compute operations encoded before the current MPS command buffer is committed without waiting.
+The default is `16`.

+## `CT2_MPS_MAX_BLIT_OPS`

+Set the maximum number of copy/blit operations encoded before the current MPS command buffer is committed without waiting.
+The default is `64`.

+## `CT2_MPS_MAX_OPS`

+Legacy command-buffer operation limit.
+When one of the more specific MPS limits above is not set, this value overrides its default.

+## `CT2_MPS_PROFILE`

+Print aggregated MPS execution counters at process exit, including command buffers, dispatches, synchronization points, GEMM paths, TopK calls, copies, allocations, and buffer lookups.
+Profiling is disabled by default.

+## `CT2_MPS_LOG_GEMM`

+Log each MPS GEMM shape, transpose and stride configuration, and selected execution path.
+This option is intended for debugging and benchmarking.

+## `CT2_MPS_LOG_SYNC`

+Log each MPS synchronization together with its reason and host-visible byte count.

+## `CT2_MPS_USE_GEMV`

+Enable the specialized MPS batch-size-1 GEMV path (default).
+Set to `0` to force the general GEMM path for correctness comparisons or benchmarking.

+## `CT2_MPS_USE_TOPK`

+Enable the MPS GPU TopK path (default).
+Set to `0` to use the fallback path for debugging or performance comparisons.

 ## `CT2_FORCE_CPU_ISA`

 Force CTranslate2 to select a specific instruction set architecture (ISA).
 Possible values are: